Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

 ## **What is Canva Docs to Decks?** <a name="What is Canva Docs to Decks"></a>
-Canva Decks is a presentation tool within Canva that allows you to create a professional-looking collection of slides to use as visual aids during a pitch or presentation.
-Canva Decks come with pre-designed templates that include a variety of design elements, such as background images, fonts, color schemes, and graphics, all of which can be customized to your liking.
-Text, photos, and other elements can also be included in Canva decks. <br/> Canva decks also allow you to collaborate with others, which comes in handy when working on group projects.
-Overall, Canva Decks are a great tool for creating visually appealing and engaging presentations, even if you do not have much design experience.
+Canva Docs to Decks is a presentation tool within Canva that allows you to create a professional-looking collection of slides to use as visual aids during a pitch or presentation.
+Canva Docs to Decks come with pre-designed templates that include a variety of design elements, such as background images, fonts, color schemes, and graphics, all of which can be customized to your liking.
+Text, photos, and other elements can also be included in Canva Docs to Decks. <br/> Canva Docs to Decks also allow you to collaborate with others, which comes in handy when working on group projects.
+Overall, Canva Docs to Decks are a great tool for creating visually appealing and engaging presentations, even if you do not have much design experience.

 ## **Getting started with Canva Docs to Decks** <a name="getting started with Canva docs to decks"></a>